+Students may be assigned an In-School Suspension for behavioral infractions as outlined in our Student Code of Conduct.
 Students serving In-School Suspension (ISS) are temporarily prohibited from attending regular classes and other school day events.
 Students serving an ISS will be assigned to the Independent Learning Center for the length of their suspension.
 All schoolwork must be completed in ISS and returned to the designated teacher upon return to regular classes.